-\paragraph{Results on CIFAR-100 and ImageNet.} We compare our HSAKD with SOTA representative distillation methods across various teacher-student pairs with the same and different architectural styles on CIFAR-100 in Table~\ref{Comparisonx} and on ImageNet in Table~\ref{imagenetx}.
-Interestingly, using $\mathcal{L}_{ce\_SAD}^{T}$ as an auxiliary loss can improve the teacher accuracy of the final classification.
-Compared to the original 'Teacher', 'Teacher*' achieves an average gain of 4.09\% across five teacher networks on CIFAR-100 and a top-1 gain of 2.17\% for ResNet-34 on ImageNet.
-For downstream student networks, 'Teacher*' leads to an average improvement of 1.15\% on CIFAR-100 and an improvement of 0.23\% on ImageNet than 'Teacher'.
-These results indicate that our proposed loss $\mathcal{L}_{T}$ can improve the performance of a given network and produce a more suitable teacher for KD to learn a better student.
 Moreover, our HSAKD significantly outperforms the best-competing method SSKD across all network pairs with an average accuracy gain of 2.56\% on CIFAR-100 and a top-1 gain of 0.77\% on ImageNet.
 Compared with other SOTA methods, the superiority of HSAKD can be attributed to hierarchical self-supervised augmented knowledge distillation by the assistance with well-designed auxiliary classifiers. \paragraph{Transferability of Learned Representations.} Beyond the accuracy on the object dataset, we also expect the student network can produce the generalized feature representations that transfer well to other unseen semantic recognition datasets.
 To this end, we freeze the feature extractor pre-trained on the upstream CIFAR-100, and then train two linear classifiers based on frozen pooled features for downstream STL-10 and TinyImageNet respectively, following the common linear classification protocal~\cite{tian2019contrastive}.